 - 1. 154 The holder shall contact and advise the departmental officer of its intentions: - prior to entry upon the lands. - prior to any additional construction during the term of this authority. - at the completion of operations, and - upon abandonment of this activity or cancellation of this authority.
-Fort Vermilion, Alberta, Telephone: (780) 927-3235. - 2.
-026 The annual rental is payable yearly in advance.
+Fort Vermilion, Alberta, Telephone: (780) 927-3235.

+2. 026 The annual rental is payable yearly in advance.
 Unless this disposition is amended, the rate will remain in effect for a period of 5 years after which the Minister may change it for each 5-year period, according to the rate established by the department for the purpose for which this disposition is granted.

-All licences, authorizations and approvals issued by Alberta Sustainable Resource Development under the Public Lands Act and Forests Act, and Alberta Environment under the Environmental Protection and Enhancement Act and Water Act should not be taken to mean the proponent (applicant) has compiled with federal legislation.
-Proponents should contact Fisheries and Oceans Canada in one of the following locations nearest to them (Peace River, Edmonton, Calgary, Lettbridge) in relation to the application of federal laws, including but not limited to the Navigable Water Protection Act and the Fisheries Act (Canada).
+All licences, authorizations and approvals issued by Alberta Sustainable Resource Development under the Public Lands Act and Forests Act, and Alberta Environment under the Environmental Protection and Enhancement Act and Water Act should not be taken to mean the proponent (applicant) has complied with federal legislation.
+Preponent should contact Fisheries and Oceans Cauada in one of the following locations nearest to them (Peace River, Edmonton, Calgary, Lettbridge) in relation to the application of federal legislation.
+Act and Here and the Fisheries Act Cauada.